r-dbi/RSQLite/revdep/README.md

 Error in loadNamespace(name) : there is no package called ‘KernSmooth’
 Calls: MAplot ... tryCatch -> tryCatchList -> tryCatchOne -> <Anonymous>
 Execution halted

-checking whether package ‘oligo’ can be installed ...
-WARNING Found the following significant warnings:
-  Warning: namespace ‘Rcpp’ is not available and has been replaced See ‘/home/muelleki/git/R/RSQLite/revdep/checks/oligo.Rcheck/00install.out’ for details.

 checking package dependencies ...
 NOTE
 Packages which this enhances but not available for checking: ‘doMC’ ‘doMPI’